rricharz/Tek4010/README.md

 Once your password has been accepted, be prepared to use the "home" key or any of the other keys described above frequently to avoid to get a mess on the dump 4010 terminal emulator!
-The following will start the PiDP software:
+The following will start the PiDP software without using screens:

 	cd /opt/pidp11/bin
 	./pidp11.sh